Atlassian finds its multi-cloud BYOC search engine in turbopuffer

 Simplicity

-turbopuffer's architecture is simple; Fei finds the API much easier to understand than OpenSearch and cluster management much more intuitive than other commercial providers.
-They deploy turbopuffer via BYOC in their AWS and GCP environments without capacity planning or reasoning about how to shard indexes across nodes.
+turbopuffer's architecture is simple; Fei finds the API easy to understand and cluster management more intuitive than other commercial providers.
+They deploy turbopuffer via BYOC in their AWS and GCP environments without worrying much about capacity planning, as turbopuffer gives them the flexibility to build search indexes as needed for their massive multi-tenant use cases.

 Fundamentally, this is an architecture we love.
 It scales out easily, it isolates customer data by default, and performance is very predictable.